Mikko Rantanen: Colorado Avalanche (2015–2025)

 Rantanen had a breakout year during the 2017–18 season, scoring 29 goals and 55 assists for 84 points in 81 games; only linemate Nathan MacKinnon had more points for Colorado.
 The team qualified for the 2018 Stanley Cup playoffs as the second wild card team in the Western Conference.
 Rantanen had four assists as the team was eliminated by the Nashville Predators in six games.

-The following season saw Rantanen continue to play at an impressive pace, highlighted by his play during the first few months of the season.
+The 2018–19 season saw Rantanen continue to play at an impressive pace, highlighted by his play during the first few months of the season.
 By December 2018, Rantanen had earned 50 points and was on pace to score the most points by any player since the 2004–05 lockout.
-Although his scoring would drop off, Rantanen finished the season with 87 points in 74 games played; a career high.
+Although his scoring would drop off, Rantanen finished the season with 87 points in 74 games played; a career-high.
 He also led the team in scoring during the team's two-round playoff run.

 On 28 September 2019, Rantanen signed a six-year, $55.5 million contract extension with the Avalanche.

 On 26 June 2022, the Colorado Avalanche won the Stanley Cup by defeating the Tampa Bay Lightning in six games, giving Rantanen his first Stanley Cup championship.

+In the 2022–23 season, after Jari Kurri and Teemu Selänne, Mikko Rantanen became the third Finn of all time to break the 50-goal mark in the NHL regular season and the third player in Colorado Avalanche club history after Joe Sakic and Milan Hejduk.

+Entering the 2024–25 season and in the final year of his contract before he was set to become an unrestricted free agent, Rantanen and the Avalanche hit an impasse when it came to contract extensions; Rantanen was reportedly seeking an annual salary in the range of $14 million, while the Avalanche were unwilling to offer more than $12.6 million a year (the salary of forward Nathan MacKinnon).
+The two remained far apart but Rantanen continued to excel on the team, routinely remaining a top 10 scorer in the league as the season progressed.